-Rabbi Setel came to us in 2015 having previously served communities in Niagara Falls NY, Seattle WA, and Los Angeles, CA. Her rabbinate has focussed on integrating and balancing spiritual practice, study, and work for social justice within congregational life.
+Rabbi Setel came to us in 2015, after serving communities in Niagara Falls NY, Seattle WA, and Los Angeles, CA. Her rabbinate has focused on integrating and balancing spiritual practice, study, and work for social justice within congregational life.
 Rabbi Setel’s intelligence and enthusiasm can be seen in each of these areas at Temple Emanu-El.
 As a spiritual leader, teacher, and organizer, she has sought to encourage and involve our members in pursuing a meaningful Jewish life.

 Rabbi Setel has been an innovator in enlarging the tent of contemporary Judaism.
 She has developed new Jewish life cycle ceremonies for aging, mourning, and welcoming children into a non-gendered Covenant of the Jewish People.
 In the 1980s she served as the Rabbinic Liaison to the Los Angeles Jewish Family Service Alcohol and Addiction Outreach program and has continued to work with Jews in recovery from addiction and abuse.
 In 1990 Rabbi Setel co-convened the first gathering of Jewish professionals and activists working to prevent sexual and domestic violence in the Jewish community.
 In the following decades she has led trainings for rabbis, Jewish community leaders, and domestic violence program staff as well as advised on the creation of Jewish Family Services domestic violence programs.